News

 If you would like easy access to all of the previous musical discoveries playlists, please click here and bookmark the page.
 Remember that we publish a new playlist absolutely full of largely undiscovered musical treasures every month and who knows – one might even include you!

-The top ten SoundCloud tracks for April 2022 from Wud Records have been published in a new playlist.
+The top ten tracks for November 2022 from Wud Records have been published in a new playlist at SoundCloud.

 Tracks are arranged from one to ten according to their popularity.
-The algorithm we use gives greatest weight to reposts, then likes and comments (active engagement) over plays.
+The algorithm we use gives greatest weight to downloads and reposts, then likes and comments (active engagement) over plays (passive engagement).

 When somebody reposts a track, that gives it the opportunity to be heard by a potential new fan.
 This is always a tremendous help for creative souls!

-Only you, the listener, can influence our May 2022 playlist.
+Only you, the listener, can influence our December 2022 playlist.
 So if there is a track you particularly like, keep playing it!
 Leave a comment, repost it and share it to your social media feeds!
+It absolutely can make a difference.

-Massive thanks go out to everybody who helped to support all of us during April 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, as well as other platforms.
+Massive thanks go out to everybody who helped to support all of us during November 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and other platforms.

-All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated because they genuinely help us keep the fires burning.
+All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated.
+You genuinely help us keep the fires burning and collectively we thank you for that most graciously.
 May you be blessed by the gods of rock n roll! :)

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.

-Congratulations to Flicker!
-Flicker enjoyed a good month on the new chart, occupying three of the positions.
-All of the Flicker tracks are from their wonderful 2002 album At Least 1000 Words.
+Flicker had a very strong month and achieved three entries on the new Wud Records chart.
+All three came from their incredible 2002 album At Least 1000 Words.

-Remaining at the very top of our chart is Oily Road Hideaway, a delightful latin jazz dance.
+Another reentry this month is Oily Road Hideaway at number six.
+This is a delightful and catchy latin jazz dance.
 Oily Road Hideaway is the only track from Flicker‘s first album with programmed drums.
 It also has twin bass guitars playing in unison, with Dave on his Fender and George on the Plank.

 Flicker‘s second album, HappySad, is under construction and you can listen to it as it stands right now by clicking here.
 Several more tracks are likely to be released in the coming weeks and months, so please keep an eye and an ear on our News service and Twitter.

-Down to number ten this month is Dark Company’s awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
+Climbing back up from number seven to number four this month is Dark Company’s awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
 The version you can hear is still work-in-progress.

 Pete wrote the lyrics in 1989 and the song was originally performed by Alien Heat.
-Dancing In The Dark describes his memories of going nightclubbing in the West End of London after being revved up by his good friend Billy.
+In Dancing In The Dark, Pete describes his memories of going nightclubbing in the West End of London after being revved up by his good friend Billy.

 Pete was not actually terribly keen on the song and would always refer to it as “Farting in the Park”.